-(Reuters) - Australian retail-to-chemicals conglomerate Wesfarmers Ltd said on Tuesday that it had made a bid to acquire niche rare earths miner Lynas Corporation Ltd for A$1.50 billion ($1.07 billion) in cash.
+(Reuters) - Australian retail-to-chemicals conglomerate Wesfarmers Ltd said on Tuesday that it had made a bid to acquire niche rare earths miner Lynas Corp Ltd for A$1.50 billion ($1.07 billion) in cash.

-For Wesfarmers, the deal opens up a strategic play on a struggling niche producer with an asset in its homebase of Western Australia which is the world's sole producer outside of China of the rare earths needed in everything from electric vehicles to iphones.
+For Wesfarmers, the deal opens up a strategic play on a struggling niche producer with an asset in its homebase of Western Australia, and which is the world's sole producer outside China of the rare earths needed in everything from electric vehicles to iphones.

 "Wesfarmers have a licence to operate within basically any industry.
 It's Wesfarmers' style to buy counter-cyclically at a depressed price.
 They can easily afford it.
-I think it will be interesting to see what other bidders come out," said an analyst for Wesfarmers to declined to be named as he was not authorised to speak to media.
+I think it will be interesting to see what other bidders come out," said an analyst who covers Wesfarmers.
+He declined to be named as he was not authorised to speak to media.